If you’re thinking about becoming a freelancer, then this is for you

 But the idea of working from the comfort of my home seemed really appealing so I was determined to find a way to become a freelancer.

 So I started by making a list of my skills.
-Luckily, within the last 7 months I acquired a lot of them from managing my blog, that you are reading now. ( Thanks for that 🙂 ) Some of them were content creating, photography, photo editing in Lightroom and cooking of course.
-I was already creating recipes and making photos for my blog, but until that moment I never thought of them as skills that can pay the bills.
+Luckily, within the last 7 months, I acquired a lot of them from managing my blog, that you are reading now. ( Thanks for that 🙂 ) Some of them were content creating, photography, photo editing in Lightroom and cooking of course.
+I was already creating recipes and taking photos for my blog, but until that moment I never thought of them as skills that can pay the bills.

 I honestly had a few doubts about finding jobs online (since my line of work had nothing to do with online).
 But surprisingly, there were lots of them for all of my skills.